MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/create-and-manage-submissions-using-windows-store-services.md

 author: mcleanbyron
 ms.assetid: 7CC11888-8DC6-4FEE-ACED-9FA476B2125E
 description: Use the Windows Store submission API to programmatically create and manage submissions for apps that are registered to your Windows Dev Center account.
-title: Create and manage submissions using the API ms.author: mcleans ms.date: 02/08/2017 ms.topic: article
+title: Create and manage submissions ms.author: mcleans ms.date: 02/08/2017
+ms.topic: article